The Ultimate Guide on How to Move to Sweden

 - Contact the embassy in your country, and confirm if you could have your photograph and fingerprints taken.
 If not, then they’ll suggest you contact another embassy.
-For Filipinos, our photograph and fingerprints can be taken in the Swedish Embassy in Bangkok, Thailand.
+For Filipinos, our photographs and fingerprints can be taken at the Swedish Embassy in Bangkok, Thailand.

 - There’s no need to book an appointment; you can go to the embassy as soon as possible.

 - Wait for up to 4 weeks; they will send you an email if your residence permit card is ready for pickup.

 - Once your card is ready for pickup, you need to travel to Bangkok again to pick it up.

 If traveling is not yet possible, contact the Embassy of Sweden in Bangkok.
 You might be advised to secure a D-Visa that you can apply from the Embassy of Sweden in Manila.

 Upon arrival to Sweden, you can apply for a residence permit card.